 What Exactly Is a USB C to USB Hub?

 Think of a USB C to USB hub as a power strip for your data.
 It’s a compact device that plugs into a single USB-C port on your laptop, tablet, or even smartphone and branches out into multiple ports.
 This allows you to connect a wide range of peripherals simultaneously, from legacy USB-A devices like keyboards and flash drives to external displays and wired internet connections.
+For compare top usb hubs on this site.

 The beauty of USB-C is its versatility.
 The port itself is capable of handling data transfer, video output, and power input all at the same time.
 A good hub leverages this capability to provide a one-plug solution for all your peripherals.